Toenail Infection

 What are common treatments for toenail infections?

-How long does it usually take to treat a toenail infection?
+How long does it usually take to recover from a toenail infection?

 Can toenail infections be prevented?

-If left untreated, potentially leading to cellulitis or abscesses.
+If left untreated, potentially leading to spread of infection, permanent nail damage, or secondary bacterial infections.

 If you have any feedback, please get in touch.